sonicpanther101/school-website-2025/README.md

 ##### Google Fonts Implementation

-While not explicitly shown in code, the theme uses:
+The application uses Google Fonts loaded via Next.js's optimized font system:

+- Roboto (sans-serif): Loaded with weights 300, 400, 500, and 700 for primary text
+- Roboto Mono (monospace): Loaded with weights 400, 500, and 700 for code and technical content (not used, but there if I need it)
-- CSS custom properties: `var(--font-sans)`, `var(--font-mono)` which refer to Google Fonts, just in a simpler way
+- Exposed via CSS custom properties: `var(--font-sans)` and `var(--font-mono)`
-- Configured in theme extension (tailwind.config.js)
+- Configured as CSS variables in the root layout and extended in Tailwind configuration for seamless integration

 Text Sample: